Hey Discos! (that is, Electricity Distribution Companies)

 That’s one opportunity that Discos should explore: pay-as-you-go service with appliance leasing or “rent-to-own.”
 When the U.S. electrified rural America in the 20th century, the U.S. partnered with companies like General Electric to provide newly electrified farmers with loans/discounts for appliances.

 How might a Disco model its business in a way that can attract these paying customers?
 These same customers are paying solar home system companies for appliances, while still buying wood and charcoal for cooking.
-As customers make payments over months and years, they are demonstrating that they are stable customers whose incomes are slowing growing.
+As customers make payments over months and years, they are demonstrating that they are stable customers whose incomes are slowly growing.

 Or maybe go out on a limb and give away a free $10 electric tea kettle to new customers who agree to buy or lease other appliances, with the understanding that people will consume and pay for the electricity required to boil the pot of water?